O1 European Requirements and Stakeholder Analysis

 O4 Trials and validation

-In this activity, the validation plan and templates for the pilot workshops are created.
+O4.1 Design of the pilot project: In this activity, the validation plan and templates for the pilot workshops were created.

-The second empirical phase consists of large scale trials in Germany (O4.7), Italy (O4.8), Greece (O4.9) and Lithuania (O4.10).
+The second empirical phase consisted of large scale trials in Germany (O4.7), Italy (O4.8), Greece (O4.9) and Lithuania (O4.10).